nenadmarkus/n3ar/learning/INSTRUCTIONS.md

 ## 4. Start the learning process

-We will learn a tree of depth equal to 12 with the following command:
+Learn a tree of depth equal to 12 with the following command:

 	$ ./tlrn dataset 12 tree